ImStackOverflow/funstuff/CS 101/pa03/README.txt

        that do not require citation, according to the syllabus.

-This program builds off of pa01 and creates a matrix that gives a graphical visualization of the adjacency matrix.
-It parses an input file, creates the graph adt similar to pa01, and then creates a n x n matrix with 1 coresponding to a connection and a 0 coresponding to no connection.
-The program also transposes the input and prints it out, then transposes it again and prints it again.
-The twice transposed matrix/graph is exactly the same as the non-transposed version.
+This program builds off of pa01 and 02.
+It parses an input file, creates the graph adt similar to pa01.
+So far only my DFS works.
 To run it, simply call make to compile the binary file, then run it as ./graph02 <flags> <input file>.
 The makefile also includes a clean utility that will delete the binary file.